JoeCalvi/dbd-api/README.md

 Another option is to use a name query.
 Using Feng Min as an example once more, a name query would look like this: http://localhost:3000/survivors/query?survivor_name=Feng-Min.
 The returned survivor object will be exactly the same as the example given above when getting a survivor by their ID.

-IMPORTANT NOTE: While capitalization doesn't matter in this query, **punctuation *does***!
+**IMPORTANT NOTE**: While capitalization doesn't matter in this query, *punctuation* **does**!
 There are a few survivors with outlier names, such as "Élodie Rakoto" or "Ashley Joanna 'Ash' Williams", so getting by ID might is almost always a better route.
 With that said, here's what those two examples would look like:

 http://localhost:3000/survivors/query?survivor_name=Élodie-Rakoto